Sign up below to receive your

 What is Neurofibromatosis (NF)?

-NF is a condition that causes tumors to grow on nerve tissue, producing skin and bone abnormalities.
+NF is a condition which causes tumors to grow on nerve tissue, producing skin

-years of age.
-Effects vary within a dramatic and wide range - some children live almost unaffected by the condition, while others might be severely disabled, depending on the number, size, and location of tumors.
+Those with NF have a dramatic and wide range of symptoms- some children live almost unaffected by the condition, while others might be moderately to severely disabled, depending on the number, size, and location of tumors.

 Neurofibromatosis is usually diagnosed based on a combination of findings.
 A child must have at least two of the following signs to be diagnosed with NF1: